 11 Best Muscle-Building Vegan Foods Ideas With Recipes

-It is commonly stated that gaining muscle mass when following a vegan diet is challenging.
+It is commonly stated that building muscle mass on a vegan diet is challenging.
 This is thought to be owing to a lack of protein in this plant-based diet.

 Nothing could be further from the truth, though.
 Muscle gain is not impossible for vegans if they eat a diversified diet and consume enough plant-based proteins.